egose/egose/mkdocs/egose-acl/options/model-options.md

 The `routeGuard` option enables you to control access to the backend API endpoints based on the requester's global permissions.
 With this option, you can specify which routes are allowed and which ones are excluded, using the familiar CRUDL model (Create, Read, Update, Delete, and List).

 By using `routeGuard`, you can ensure that only authorized users can access and modify your data, helping to protect the confidentiality and integrity of your information.

+It will use the value from the [`default model router options - routeGuard`](../default-model-options/#routeguard) if it is not explicitly defined.

 ```ts
 import egose from '@egose/acl';